Erie Railroad: Erie Railroad: 1895–1960

-The Erie prospered throughout the mid-1950s, but then began an irreversible decline.
-The company's 1957 income was half of that in 1956; by 1958 and 1959, the Erie posted large deficits.
-The business recession that occurred in the 1950s led the Erie to explore the idea of doing business with the nearby Delaware, Lackawanna and Western Railroad (DL&W).
-The first result of this was the abandonment of duplicate freight facilities in Binghamton and Elmira, New York.
+Erie Railroad prospered throughout the mid-1950s, but its profits were simultaneously on a decline.
+The company's 1957 income was half of that of 1956; by 1958 and 1959, Erie Railroad posted large deficits.
+The Erie's financial losses resulted in them entering negotiations to merge with the nearby Delaware, Lackawanna and Western.
+The proposed merger led to the abandonment of duplicate freight facilities in Binghamton and Elmira, New York.
 Between 1956 and 1957, the Erie shifted its passenger trains from its Pavonia Terminal to the DL&W's newer Hoboken Terminal.
-Also, the DL&W's mainline between Binghamton and Elmira was mostly abandoned in favor of the Erie's parallel mainline, in 1958.
-These successful business consolidations led to merger talks (which, at first, also included the Delaware and Hudson Railroad); on October 17, 1960, the two railroads merged to create the Erie Lackawanna Railroad.
-Erie's large repair facility in Hornell was closed when Conrail took over in 1976 and operations were consolidated at the Lackawanna's Scranton facility.
-However, the merged railroad only survived for 16 years before continued decline forced it to join Conrail in 1976.
+The DL&W also abandoned most of their mainline between Binghamton and Elmira, in favor of the Erie's parallel mainline, in 1958.
+The merger negotiations subsequently accelerated, and they briefly considered including the Delaware and Hudson Railroad (D&H); on October 17, 1960, the Erie and the DL&W merged to create the Erie Lackawanna Railway.
+However, the merged railroad only operated for sixteen years, before their financial decline forced them to be absorbed into Conrail in 1976.
+Some former Erie trackage between Hornell and Binghamton were damaged in 1972 by Hurricane Agnes.
+The Erie's large repair facility in Hornell was closed following Conrail's takeover, and operations were consolidated at the Lackawanna's Scranton facility.

-Year-end mileage operated, including C&E but not NYS&W/WB&E: 2451 route-miles, 6013 track-miles in 1925; 2320 route-miles, 5395 track-miles in 1956.
-NJ&NY adds 46 route-miles in 1925, 39 in 1956.

-The former Erie tracks between Hornell and Binghamton were partially damaged in 1972 by Hurricane Agnes.